ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/module_overview.md

 ## Abiotic Module

 The abiotic module provides the microclimate and hydrology for the Virtual Rainforest.
-Using a small set of input variables from external sources such as WFDE5 {cite}`cucchi_wfde5_2020` or regional climate models, the module calculates atmospheric and soil parameters that drive the dynamics of plants, animals, and microbes at different vertical levels.
-Four subroutines - the radiation balance, the energy balance, the water balance, and the atmospheric $\ce{CO_{2}}$ balance - provide the following variables at different vertical levels:
+Using a small set of input variables from external sources such as reanalysis or regional climate models, the module calculates atmospheric and soil parameters that drive the dynamics of plants, animals, and microbes at different vertical levels:

+- above canopy (canopy height + reference measurement height, typically 2m)
+- canopy layers (maximum of ten layers, minimum one layers)
+- subcanopy (2 m)
+- surface layer (10 cm)
+- soil layers (currently one near surface layer and one layer at 1 m below ground)

+At the moment, the default option is a simple regression based model that estimates microclimate for a monthly time step.
+We are also working on a process-based abiotic model that runs on a shorter time step, typically sub-daily, and could be used to run the Virtual Rainforest in high temporal resolution or for representative days per month.

+### Abiotic simple model

+The abiotic simple model uses linear regressions from {cite}`hardwick_relationship_2015` and {cite}`jucker_canopy_2018` to predict atmospheric temperature and relative humidity at ground level (2m) given the above canopy conditions and leaf area index of intervening canopy.
+A within canopy profile is then interpolated using a logarithmic curve between the above canopy observation and ground level prediction.
+Soil temperature is interpolated between the surface layer and the air temperature at 1 m depth which equals the mean annual temperature.
+The moduel also provides a constant vertical profile of atmospheric pressure and
+$\ce{CO_{2}}$.
+Soil moisture and surface runoff are calculated with a simple bucket model based on {cite}`davis_simple_2017`; vertical flow is currently not implemented.

+### Process-based abiotic model

+The process-based abiotic model contains four subroutines - the radiation balance, the energy balance, the water balance, and the atmospheric $\ce{CO_{2}}$ balance - provide the following variables at different vertical levels:

 - Net radiation and Photosynthetic photon flux density
-- Air temperature, relative humidity, and vapor pressure deficit
+- Air temperature, relative humidity, and vapour pressure deficit
 - Soil temperature and soil moisture
 - Atmospheric $\ce{CO_{2}}$ concentration
 - above- and belowground runoff, mean vertical flow, and streamflow (at catchment scale)

-### Vertical structure of atmosphere and soil

-The atmosphere is divided in four vertical levels:

-1. the top of the canopy which links the external driver to the module,
-2. the upper canopy where most photosynthetic activity occurs (~20 m to  top of canopy, subdivided in dynamic canopy layers),
-3. the understorey where most large animal are active (1 m to 20 m), and
-4. the near surface which homes ground-dwelling organisms and links the atmosphere to the top soil level (> 1 m).

-The soil is represented by four vertical levels:

-1. the litter/humus level (~ -10 cm)
-2. the topsoil where most microbial activity occurs (-10 to -30 cm)
-3. the root zone where plant water extraction is the prevalent process (-30 cm to -1 m),
-4. the deep soil where changes in water storage and subsurface drainage are modelled.

-### The Radiation balance
+#### The Radiation balance

 The radiation balance submodule calculates location-specific solar irradiance (shortwave), reflection and scattering of shortwave radiation from canopy and surface, vertical profile of net shortwave radiation, and outgoing longwave radiation from canopy and surface.

-### The Energy balance
+#### The Energy balance

 The Energy balance submodule derives sensible and latent heat fluxes from canopy and surface to the atmosphere, and updates air temperature, relative humidity, and vapor